-Join Peggy Fisher for an in-depth discussion in this video Using the exercise files, part of Using JUnit for Testing in Java.
+Join Peggy Fisher for an in-depth discussion in this video Using the exercise files, part of Java: Testing with JUnit.

 - [Instructor] If you're a member of lynda.com, you have access to the exercise files that I use in this course.
 I have them here in a folder on my desktop called Exercise Files.
 You can download them to your desktop.
 Inside the Exercise Files folder, there's a folder for each movie that uses an exercise file so you can follow along as we explore the various features and tools of using JUnit.
 For example, in chapter one, there are two exercise files, one in 01_03 for SampleAssertions and 01_04 for TestSuite.